egberts/vim-nftables/doc/vimscript-syntax.md

      literal (constant, identifier, regex, set-of-characters)
      nextgroup (jump, edge)

-DSL experts: vimscript `syntax` is definitely not a CNF (Chomsky Normal Form).
+While we are academically taught that the CFG concept is a grammar having the following sets of 4 tuples (S, V, T, P):

+    S: The starting variable/symbol.
+    V: A set of non-terminals.
+    T: A set of terminals.
+    P: A set of production rules.

+Yet, the concept of Vimscript syntax constructors appears to have merged `S` and `T` for their set of terminals.

+The production '`P`' rule is even more elusive to map between CFG and vimscript syntax statement, which shall (hopefully) be intensively documented hereafter.

-Since there is no support for mathematical expression in vimscript syntax, PEG approach would not be generally required for our need and yet a specific Packrat PEG mechanism would be called back to support the required CST of vimscript syntax.
+Fortunately, there is no support requirement for mathematical expression here, thus PEG approach would not be generally required for our needs,  yet a specific Packrat PEG mechanism would be called back to support the required backtracking and traversal of a CST: some PEG capabilities, some parser techniques, not all.

 CST is a Concrete Syntax Tree consists of an ordered, rooted tree that represents the syntactic structure of a string according to some context-free grammar (CFG).

-Also, vimscript syntax cannot handle a circular/acyclic pathway, as in a graph form of the context-sensitive (CSG) is not supported:
+Also, vimscript syntax cannot handle a circular/acyclic pathway, as in a graph form of the context-sensitive (CSG) grammar is not supported:
 Vimscript syntax only supports a tree-form of context syntax tree (CST).
+(reverify here).

 One glaring but hidden limitation of vimscript syntax: